redoxcode/micropython-dfplayer/README.md

 ## Description
 A micropython library to control the [DFPlayer mini](https://www.dfrobot.com/product-1121.html) mp3 player module.

 This library focuses on the most essential functions.
-Some advanced functions of the dfmini, like the equalizer modes are not implemented yet.
+Some advanced functions of the DFPlayer, like the equalizer modes are not implemented yet.

 Further this library is made to use the folders function of the dfmini.
 You can use up to 99 folders and 255 files per folder.
 The files on your micro sd card need to be structured like this: